 What most people are familiar with is the spread, which is a cost that investors pay directly when buying a product.
 The spread is the difference between what you buy and sell the product for.
 A higher spread results in the underlying reference having to have a larger change in the direction of the strategy in order for you as an investor to break even.
 The spread also affects the final result.
 The spread is therefore one of the key costs that an investor pays in exchange-traded products.
 In addition, the spread tends to be the largest cost in transactions, especially in short-term trading.

 When holding a certificate longer than intraday, investors also pay a cost in the form of a financing cost.
-It is in the form of an index fee.
+This can be in the form of an index fee or a financing spread depending on the product.
 This information is stated in the product documentation (final terms, key information document) and on the product page and is measured on an annual basis.
-The value of the product is reduced overnight either by an adjustment to the index with that fee.
-The index fee is relevant to Tracker Certificates and Bull & Bear Certificates.
+The value of the product is reduced overnight either by an adjustment to the index with that fee or the strike price moving closer to the current value of the underlying.
+The index fee is relevant to Tracker Certificates and Bull & Bear Certificates while the adjustment of the strike price is made on Mini Futures and Unlimited Turbos.

 When adjusting the funding spread, interest is also charged on a daily basis.
 This is also quoted on an annual basis.
 This means that if you want to calculate the daily adjustment, you have to divide by 360 days.